jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Guide.md

 Ant Media's WebRTC iOS SDK lets you build your own iOS application that can publish and play WebRTC broadcasts with just a few lines of code.
 In this doc, we're going to cover the following topics.
-* How to Run the Sample WebRTC iOS app
+* Run the Sample WebRTC iOS app
   * Publish Stream from your iPhone
   * Play Stream on your iPhone
   * P2P Communication with your iPhone
-* How to develop a WebRTC iOS app
+* Develop a WebRTC iOS app
   * How to Publish
   * How to Play
   * How to use DataChannel
-* FAQ

 # How to Run the Sample WebRTC iOS app